Natural Disaster Recovery

 Phase I of a natural disaster recovery is designed to provide emergency relief to personnel in danger and to restore essential community support systems such as electricity, transportation and medical.
 This phase consists primarily of removing debris and structures that are no longer safe to allow restore utilities and enable other recovery operations.
 These actions save lives and eliminate dangers.

 In Phase II a survey of all damaged infrastructure systems is conducted.
 Projects are prioritized, contracts are developed and reconstruction begins.
 Operations in Phase II must also move quickly and therefore specialized construction methods must be applied.

 Unpredictability is inherent with any disaster and a trained construction manager must be flexible enough and confident enough to make decisions that support an accelerated timeline but also maintain quality and budget standards.
 For this reason, Florida Tech includes natural disaster recovery operations as an integral part of the construction management program.

 Professional disaster recovery managers are trained to:

-- Document the damage associated with any disaster, taking photographs and video if necessary to assist insurance officials and support the reconstruction schedule and budget
+- Document the damage associated with any disaster, taking photographs and video if necessary to assist for insurance claims and support the reconstruction schedule and budget

 - Manage debris removal